cray75/HIPAA_Policies/README.md

 In an effort to make compliance as easy as possible for companies working with protected health information (PHI), we decided to open source our company policies.

-Our policies have been written with modern, cloud-based technology vendors in mind.
-We looked far and wide for policy examples that fit our company, and couldn't find any.
-So we wrote our own.
-Importantly, these policies have been through three external audits—two HIPAA audits and one HITRUST audit.

-Do you handle PHI and not yet have your own company policies in place?
-Then you'll find our content useful.

 ## Why did we open source these policies?

 HIPAA compliance really has two halves.
 The first half includes all technical guidelines, both physical and digital.
 Compliant companies take measures to secure their hardware and manage their software in a certain way.
 Encryption, logging, monitoring—these are just a few examples of HIPAA technical requirements.
 Consensus Networks builds its platform with these guidelines in mind.